mrleemurray/movie_poster/README.md

   - Incorporate proximity sensor into processing sketch
   - Find more efficient alternative to Processing (Pygame, etc. doesn't play well with Mac OS Mojave at the moment...)
+  - Make setting cinemas easier for user (perhaps use an Evernote/OneNote page)